muratk3n/thirdwave/en/README.md

 # Tweets

 UCDP/PRIO May file [is out](2019/05/confstats.md).
-Afganistan,
-Yemen, Nigeria deaths increased.
-Syria is getting hit by Israel more.
+Afganistan, Yemen, Nigeria deaths increased.
+Syria was hit by Israel more on May.

 ---